nurelahi/SudokuSolver/README.md

 ```
 Once the requirements command is runs, it should give a list of dependencies which is required to build the project on the selected platform.
 Make sure all the dependencies are installed in the system *(such as Xcode, Android SDK etc)* before proceeding.
+### Simulation / Testing on Device
+This should emulate the application in the simulator, in order to run on an device make sure the target is connected before running the commands .
 ```
 cordova build ios
 cordova emulate ios
 ```

-This should emulate the application in the simulator.
-Commands to generate the Android version is given below.
+Commands to deploy application in Android AVD or device is given below.

 ```
 cordova platform add android --save